/>

 What this means for your photos:

-• Bring two identical printed photos to your appointment
+• Bring two identical printed photos only if your appointment instructions ask for printed photos

 • Photos must be recent — taken within 6 months of your appointment date